nicolasazrak/caddy-cache/README.md

 To use it you need to compile your own version of caddy with this plugin.
 First fetch the code

-- `go get -u github.com/mholt/caddy`
+- `go get -u github.com/mholt/caddy/...`
-- `go get -u github.com/nicolasazrak/caddy-cache`
+- `go get -u github.com/nicolasazrak/caddy-cache/...`
-- `cd $GOPATH/src/github.com/mholt/caddy`
-- `go get ./... # Fetch dependencies recursively`
-- `cd $GOPATH/src/github.com/nicolasazrak/caddy-cache`
-- `go get ./...`

 Then update the file in `$GOPATH/src/github.com/mholt/caddy/caddy/caddymain/run.go` and import `_ "github.com/nicolasazrak/caddy-cache"`.

-And Then build the caddy with:
+And finally build caddy with:

 - `cd $GOPATH/src/github.com/mholt/caddy/caddy`
 - `./build.bash`